-and learning, course offerings, career services support, extracurricular opportunities, healthcare coverage and access, equal housing options where offered, facilities including restrooms, and more.
-It's essential that law school administrators ensure that the policies governing the school are designed to ensure full and equitable access to all services, benefits, rights and privileges offered within the community - taking into account that members of the law school community, particularly those who are members of historically marginalized communities such as those who are LGBTQ+ - are not always similarly situated to those in the majority, and that it may be necessary to re-evaluate and adapt long-held assumptions and ways of doing things in order to fully support all members of the community in their law school tenure and future legal career.
+Institutional equity for LGBTQ+ students, faculty, and staff within law schools is a multifaceted issue, reaching into every aspect of law school life.
+Equity for all within a law school environment encompasses admissions, employment, classroom teaching and learning, course offerings, career services support, extracurricular opportunities, healthcare coverage and access, equal housing options where offered, facilities including restrooms, and more.
+Law school administrators must ensure that school policies guarantee full and equitable access to all services, benefits, rights and privileges offered within the community - taking into account that members of the law school community, particularly those who are members of historically marginalized communities such as those who are LGBTQ+ - are not always similarly situated to those in the majority, and that it may be necessary to re-evaluate and adapt long-held assumptions and ways of doing things in order to fully support all members of the community in their law school tenure and future legal career.